Photographing the Wedding Ceremony & Vows

 Q. WILL MY PHOTOGRAPHER BE RESTRICTED BY RULES AND REGULATIONS AT OUR WEDDING CEREMONY?

 A. There are certain words you must say to make your marriage legal.
-However, around this, most authorities are happy for you to have input into the words read by the registrar.
-This can depend on your ceremony package you chose.
-A basic package may not allow for this.
+However, most authorities are happy for you to provide input on the words the registrar reads.
+This can depend on the ceremony package you choose, and a basic package may not allow for this.

 Chapter 5: Signing the Marriage Schedule – The Register is No More – Next>>>>